Registration of Birth

 - The Hungarian-issued marriage certificate of the parents.
 If they were married abroad and the marriage has not yet been registered in Hungary, they shall have it registered simultaneously with the birth registration.

-- If the child was not born from wedlock, the acknowledgement of paternity will be necessary.
+- If the child was not born from wedlock, the acknowledgment of paternity would be necessary.

 - If the name does not have a Hungarian equivalent, please bring the child's foreign passport.